itsraaghav/pdsnd_github/README.md

 Bikeshare interactive statistics

 ### Description
-This program provides a interactive experience to get various stats of the bikeshare data
+This program provides a interactive experience to get various stats of the bikeshare data.
+The data is available for 3 cities Chicago, new York and Washington.

 ### Files used
 bikeshare.py